J-DubApps/EndpointPilot/planningdocs/DEV-CONTAINER-GUIDE.md

 ### Development Workflow
 - I use the Linux container on my Mac for the most development
 - I switch to Windows container when testing Windows-specific features (requires Windows host or VM)
-- And I use the main compose setup when you need database functionality
+- And I use the main compose setup for general development scenarios

 This gives EndpointPilot devs maximum flexibility in both macOS and Windows development environments.